biopython/biopython.github.io/wiki/AlignIO.md

 Note that the inclusion of Bio.AlignIO does lead to some duplication or choice in how to deal with some file formats.
-For example, Bio.AlignIO and Bio.Clustalw will both read sequences from Clustal files - but Bio.Clustalw also includes a command line wrapper to call the program.
+For example, Bio.AlignIO and Bio.Nexus will both read alignments from NEXUS files - but Bio.NEXUS allows more control and the use of trees.

 My vision is that for reading or writing sequence alignments you should try Bio.AlignIO as your first choice.
 In some cases you may only care